 3.4 The legislation which governs money laundering and the financing of terrorism has placed professional advisers, including lawyers, under a legal duty in certain circumstances to disclose information to the National Crime Agency.
 Where a lawyer knows or suspects that a transaction involves money laundering or the financing of terrorists, he or she may be required to report their knowledge or suspicion to the National Crime Agency.
 If this happens, we will not be able to inform you that a disclosure has been made or of the reason for it, for legal reasons.
 We accept no liability for any loss, damage, costs or expenses that you might incur by reason of such disclosure.

-5.2 If at any time you are unhappy with any aspect of the service we have provided to you, or if you wish to discuss an invoice we have delivered to you, please in the first instance contact the responsible lawyer.
-If the responsible lawyer is unable to resolve the matter to your satisfaction, or if you would prefer to speak to someone else about the matter, please contact one of our joint managing directors, David Williams QC and Ivan Pearce.
-If they cannot resolve the problem, please contact our Chief Executive, Warren Foot.
+4.2 If at any time you are unhappy with any aspect of the service we have provided to you, or if you wish to discuss an invoice we have delivered to you, please in the first instance contact the responsible lawyer.
+If the responsible lawyer is unable to resolve the matter to your satisfaction, or if you would prefer to speak to someone else about the matter, please contact one of our Managing Partners, Warren Foot and Pam Shearing.

-Fulcrum Chambers Ltd is registered with the United Kingdom’s Information Commissioner as a controller of personal data under the Data Protection Act 1998.
+7.1 Fulcrum Chambers Ltd is registered with the United Kingdom’s Information Commissioner as a controller of personal data under the Data Protection Act 1998.
 Any personal data collected during your use of this website will be processed in accordance with current United Kingdom data protection laws and for one or more of the following purposes: for the purpose specified in the relevant part of the website; to enable us to supply you with the information or assistance you have requested; to enable us to provide you with information about us, our services and our events; and for any other purpose for which you give your consent.
-If at any time you wish to have your name removed from our database, please email our Chief Executive, Warren Foot at email@example.com.
+If at any time you wish to have your name removed from our database, please email one of our joint Managing Partners, Warren Foot (firstname.lastname@example.org) and Pam Shearing (email@example.com).